 Familiarity with multivariable calculus and linear algebra (relevant classes incldue, but not limited to MATH 51, MATH 104, MATH 113, CS 205, CME 100, CME 103)

 There is no required text for this course.
 Notes will be posted periodically on the class syllabus.

 Assignments will be submitted through Gradescope.
-You will receive an invite to Gradescope for CS229 Machine Learning Spring 2020.
-If you have not received an invite email
+You will receive an invite to Gradescope for CS229 Machine Learning Summmer 2020.
+If you have not received an invite email after the first few

-you find the course listed, if not please post a private message on Piazza for us to add you.
+days of class, first log in to Gradescope with your @stanford.edu email and see whether you find the course listed, if not please post a private message on Piazza for us to add you.

 This quarter, students are allowed to submit in pairs.
 If you do so, make sure both names are attached to